-- 1. Right-click the name of the user account in the Users tree in the left pane and select Properties. - Select the Account tab and check the box Use DES encryption types for this account.
-Make sure no other boxes are checked, particularly the box "Do not require Kerberos pre-authentication." - 3.
-Click OK.
+- 1. Right-click the name of the user account in the Users tree in the left pane and select Properties. - Select the Account tab and check the following: - If you plan to use DES encryption, check the box Use DES encryption types for this account.